EmuKit/emukit/_posts/2016-05-07-sensitivity-analysis.md

                         ContinuousParameter('x3', -np.pi, np.pi)])
 ```

-Now we generate a data set by evaluating the simulator 500 random samples in the input domain:
+Now we generate a data set by evaluating the simulator on 500 random samples in the input domain:

 ```python
 from emukit.experimental_design.model_free.random_design import RandomDesign